 Learn How to Support Business Strategies with Economic Analysis

-The bachelor’s in business economics program gives you substantial knowledge of these closely connected disciplines.
+The bachelor’s in business economics program at UAlbany gives you substantial knowledge of economics relevant for careers in business.
 You’ll examine relationships between business practice, public sector resource allocation, market structures, international trade, interest rates, employment and wages, production costs, pricing, and more.

 Program of Study